fl101/awardfares-blog/_posts/2023-07-25-demystifying-award-charts.md

 image: /assets/img/demystifying-award-charts/cover.webp
 ---

 For frequent travelers, airline loyalty programs offer a myriad of benefits that not only enhance the travel experience but also make it more cost-effective.
-Since American Airlines introduced the very firt frequent flyer program in the 80s, it became clear that staying loyal to one airline could reward customers a long way.
+Since American Airlines introduced the very first frequent flyer program in the 80s, it became clear that staying loyal to one airline could reward customers a long way.

 The core of these programs are the award charts, as it is how travellers can use their hard-earned miles for free travel, hotel nights, products or experiences.